Join our mailing list!

 nominations submitted by Indian tribes, Native Hawaiian organizations, and

 traditional Native American religious leaders.
 The

-deadline for receipt of nominations is July 17, 2014.
-Nominations may be submitted as
+deadline for receipt of nominations is July 7, 2014.
+Nominations may be scanned and submitted as

 attachments to firstname.lastname@example.org.

 The Native American Graves Protection and Repatriation Act (NAGPRA) was enacted on November 16, 1990, to address the rights of lineal descendants, Indian tribes, and Native Hawaiian organizations to Native American cultural items, including human remains, funerary objects, sacred objects, and objects of cultural patrimony.
 The Act assigned implementation responsibilities to the Secretary of the Interior.
 Staff support is provided by the National NAGPRA Program, including: